vishrut-b/ML-Project-with-PyTorch-Breast-Cancer-Classification/README.md

-# ML-Project-with-PyTorch-Breast-Cancer-Classification

-Here's a detailed and professional README for your Breast Cancer Classification project:

----

 # Breast Cancer Classification Using Scikit-Learn and PyTorch

 This project is an exploration of machine learning techniques applied to classify breast cancer as malignant or benign.
 Leveraging both **scikit-learn** and **PyTorch**, the project demonstrates the full machine learning pipeline, from data preprocessing to model evaluation.